Use this service to get on the electoral register or to update your details if you do not have a permanent home address in the UK and you’re:

 Registering takes around 5 minutes.

-You’ll need your National Insurance number (if you have one).
+You’ll need your service number and National Insurance number (if you have one).

-You can apply as a non-service voter if you have a permanent home address in the UK and want it to be on the electoral register.
+You can also apply as a non-service voter if you have a permanent home address in the UK and want to be registered at that address.

 Children of a member of the armed forces

-You must register by post if all the following apply:
+Register by post if you’re from Scotland.
+Both of the following must apply:

-- living with your parent or guardian overseas
+- you live with your parent or guardian overseas

 Send the form to your local Electoral Registration Office.